fossable/sandpolis/plugin/com.sandpolis.plugin.device/README.md

 ## `com.sandpolis.plugin.device`

-This plugin integrates with various external devices on the network.
-These devices are called "sub-clients", but may be connected to either server or client instances.
+This plugin integrates with various non-Sandpolis devices on the network.
+These devices are called "subagents", but may be connected to either server or agent instances.